tannuchoudhary/Data-structure-and-Algorithms/QUEUE/README.md

-# This folder will contain all the codes of queue data structure.
+# This folder contains all the codes of queue data structure.